 While getting dentures might have renewed your self-confidence and brightened your smile, they’re no longer doing the job they’re supposed to do if they’re broken or ill-fitting.
 While dentures look quite natural, they don’t respond to your mouth changes like real teeth do.
 Whether you have complete or partial dentures, learn how to care for them and fix them if they’re ill-fitting or broken, so you continue to feel confident and comfortable!

-Repair Poorly Fitting, Damaged Or Broken False Teeth
+How to Fix Poorly Fitting, Damaged, or Broken False Teeth

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.